Understanding ITIL service design

 • IT and Engineering

 Designing IT services that meet business needs and customer expectations can be a challenge.
-Managing competing priorities, costs, risks, and responsibilities requires a clear process and collaboration across business units.
+In order to manage competing priorities, costs, risks, and responsibilities, you'll require a clear process and collaboration across business units.

 ITIL service design is the second stage of the ITIL service management lifecycle.
 Service design provides guidelines and best practices for designing new IT processes and services and preparing them for a live environment.
 The service management team follows the strategy defined in the first stage of the service management lifecycle to guide their design decisions and ensure services align with the overall goals of the organization.